Machine versus Human Attention in Deep Reinforcement Learning Tasks: Method

 \section{Method}

-We now discuss our approaches for obtaining the human attention model, training RL agents, and extracting attention information from the trained RL agents.
+We now discuss methods for modeling human attention, training RL agents, and extracting attention information from the trained RL agents.
 We then discuss how we select data for comparing human versus RL attention, and define the comparison metrics.